Practice in Other Conditions

 - You must turn on your headlights when it is raining; this helps others see you.

-- Drive 5 to 10 mph slower than normal and increase your following distance to five or six seconds.
+- Reduce your speed and increase your following distance to five or six seconds.
 When roads are wet, braking distance increases.

 - Be more cautious, and slow down on curves and when approaching intersections.